-preferred method of emphasis in CMOS.
-However, it should be used infrequently (only when sentence structure can't take care of the job).
-Writing a word in all capital letters for emphasis should be avoided.
+Italic type can be used for emphasis, but should only be used so infrequently (only when sentence structure can't take care of the iob).
+Writing a word in all capital letters for emphasis should be a "next to never" recourse.